dbashford/mimosa/README.md

  * Compiling of SASS (w/compass) + LESS (soon: Stylus)
  * Compiling of Handlebars, Dust and Jade templates into single template files to be used in the client (soon: Underscore, Hogan)
  * Compile assets when they are saved, not when they are requested
- * Run in development with unminified/non-compressed javascript, turn on prod mode and run with a single javascript file using RequireJS's optimizer and [Almond](https://github.com/jrburke/almond)
  * Growl notifications along with basic console logging, so if a compile fails, you'll know right away
+ * Run in development with unminified/non-compressed javascript, turn on optimization and run with a single javascript file using RequireJS's optimizer and [Almond](https://github.com/jrburke/almond)
  * Automatic CoffeeLinting, JSHinting, and CSSLinting
- * Basic Express skeleton to put you on the ground running with a new app
- * Bundled Express for serving up assets to an existing app
+ * Basic Express skeleton to put you on the ground running with a new app, and a bundled Express for serving up assets to an existing app
- * Automatic static asset Gzip-ing
+ * Automatic static asset Gzip-ing, and cache busting
  * Live Reload built in, without the need for a plugin

 ### Why Mimosa?